-Students using VA benefits must meet certain academic requirements in order to continue
+Students using VA benefits must meet certain academic requirements to continue using

 VA Withdrawal Policy